Plant reproductive morphology: Plant sexual reproduction and terminology

-In the bryophytes (liverworts, mosses and hornworts), the sexual gametophyte is the dominant generation.
-In ferns and seed plants (including cycads, conifers, flowering plants, etc.) the sporophyte is the dominant generation; the obvious visible plant, whether a small herb or a large tree, is the sporophyte, and the gametophyte is very small.
-In bryophytes and ferns the gametophytes are independent, free-living plants, while in seed plants, each female megagametophyte, and the megaspore that gives rise to it, is hidden within the sporophyte and is entirely dependent on it for nutrition.
-Each male gametophyte typically consists of from two to four cells enclosed within the protective wall of a pollen grain.
+In the bryophytes (liverworts, mosses, and hornworts), the sexual gametophyte is the dominant generation.
+In ferns and seed plants (including cycads, conifers, flowering plants, etc.) the sporophyte is the dominant generation; the obvious visible plant, whether a small herb or a large tree, and the gametophyte is very small.
+In bryophytes and ferns, the gametophytes are independent, free-living plants, while in seed plants, each female megagametophyte, and the megaspore that gives rise to it, is hidden within the sporophyte and is entirely dependent on it for nutrition.
+Each male gametophyte typically consists of two to four cells enclosed within the protective wall of a pollen grain.

-The sporophyte of a flowering plant is often described using sexual terms (e.g. "female" or "male") based on the sexuality of the gametophyte it produces.
-For example, a sporophyte that produces spores that give rise only to male gametophytes may be described as "male", even though the sporophyte itself is asexual, producing only spores.
-Similarly, flowers produced by the sporophyte may be described as "unisexual" or "bisexual", meaning that they give rise to either one sex of gametophyte or both sexes of gametophyte.
+The sporophyte of flowering plants is often described using sexual terms (e.g. "female" or "male") based on the sexuality of the gametophyte it produces.
+For example, a sporophyte that give rise only to male gametophytes may be described as "male", even though the sporophyte itself is asexual, producing only spores.
+Similarly, flowers produced by the sporophyte may be described as "unisexual" or "bisexual", meaning that they give rise to either one sex of gametophyte or gametophytes of both sexes.

 Flowering plants

 Basic flower morphology

-The flower is the characteristic structure concerned with sexual reproduction in flowering plants (angiosperms).
-Flowers vary enormously in their construction (morphology).
-A "complete" flower, like that of Ranunculus glaberrimus shown in the figure, has a calyx of outer sepals and a corolla of inner petals.
-The sepals and petals together form the perianth.
-Next inwards there are numerous stamens, which produce pollen grains, each containing a microscopic male gametophyte.
-Stamens may be called the "male" parts of a flower and collectively form the androecium.
-Finally in the middle there are carpels, which at maturity contain one or more ovules, and within each ovule is a tiny female gametophyte.
-Carpels may be called the "female" parts of a flower and collectively form the gynoecium.
+In angiosperms the flower is the characteristic sexual reproductive structure, which varies enormously across the group.
+The bisexual flower (termed "perfect" botanically), of Ranunculus glaberrimus in the figure provides an example of the common structures.
+A calyx of outer sepals and a corolla of inner petals form the perianth, the non-sexual part of the flower.
+Next inwards grow numerous stamens that produce pollen grains, each grain producing a tiny male gametophyte from a microspore.
+Stamens collectively form the androecium.
+Finally in the middle there are carpels, which at maturity contain one or more ovules, and within each ovule is a tiny female gametophyte produced from a megaspore.
+Carpels also have a stigma which receives pollen and a style which connects the stigma to the ovary and enables the pollen to grow into the ovary for the female gametophyte to achieve fertilization.
+Carpels collectively form the gynoecium.

-Each carpel in Ranunculus species is an achene that produces one ovule, which when fertilized becomes a seed.
-If the carpel contains more than one seed, as in Eranthis hyemalis, it is called a follicle.
-Two or more carpels may be fused together to varying degrees and the entire structure, including the fused styles and stigmas may be called a pistil.
-The lower part of the pistil, where the ovules are produced, is called the ovary.
-It may be divided into chambers (locules) corresponding to the separate carpels.
+In other flowering plants, two or more carpels and their styles and stigmas may be fused together to varying degrees in the same flower.
+This entire structure may be called a pistil.